-- One-Call Notification Practices:
+3.1.2 One-Call Notification Practices:

-NW Natural is active in local and state-level Utility Coordinating Councils as well as the One Call Utility Notification board work.
-A primary function of these entities is to increase public awareness around the use and laws of Oregon's one call system.
-NW Natural also maintains a robust Public
+NW Natural actively participates in local and state-level Utility Coordinating Councils as well as the One Call Utility Notification board.
+A primary function of these organizations is to reduce damages to underground utilities through excavation best practices, public awareness, and the use of the Oregon one call system (811).

-Awareness Program which includes advertising, direct mailings and public event outreach to increase this awareness.
+NW Natural also maintains a robust Public Awareness Program which includes advertising, direct mailings and public event outreach to increase this awareness.